 Audubon North Carolina (ANC) is leading the way for bird conservation in North Carolina.
 Our long-standing commitment to coastal sanctuaries, cooperative research, education and advocacy has been integrated into a single, major project known as the Important Bird Area (IBA) Program.

-With the help of local chapters, government agencies, concerned individuals and additional conservation groups, ANC has identified areas across the state that support significant populations of priority bird species.
+With the help of local chapters, government agencies, concerned individuals and additional conservation groups, Audubon North Carolina has identified areas across the state that support significant populations of priority bird species.
 To date, more than 90 regions across the state have met stringent criteria to qualify as an Important Bird Area.

 What Makes an IBA?